 The Next Steps

-By this point you should know the best way to learn piano for you.
+By this point you should know the best way to learn piano.
 If you’re ready to give chords and improvisation a shot, then go ahead and grab a copy of my free workbook and start actually learning to play the piano today.